dinesh-ysl/Hackintosh_EliteBook_Folio_9470m/README.md

 ## Things that do not works:
 <img align="right" src="images/IMG_1404.png" height="250">
 <p align="justify" >
 So far everything is working smoothly, except the Bluetooth.
 There are no drivers for the Intel Wifi card.
 So, I replaced my Intel card with Atheros Qualcomm AR5B22.
 This card is also available for different brand laptops.
 For HP laptop, buy the card with a black label on it.
 A picture of my WiFi card is given on your right.
+You can use Android USB tethering an excellent way to use internet on MacOS without any wifi card change.
+Android USB Tethering driver will be available soon.
+Stay tuned.
 </p>

 ## Special Thanks To: